preservation priorities

 Tannery Ruins

-Cobb Landmarks is helping raise awareness about Marietta's historic Glover-Wilder Tannery on Kennesaw Avenue and is advocating for the preservation of the property, which may be purchased by the City of Marietta using SPLOST funds.
+Cobb Landmarks is helping raise awareness about Marietta's historic Glover-Wilder Tannery on Kennesaw Avenue and is advocating for the preservation of the property, which could be purchased by the City of Marietta using SPLOST funds.

 Picture